2019 Maharashtra political crisis: First Government Formation

 In the early hours of 23 November, the president's rule was revoked and BJP's Devendra Fadnavis was sworn in as Chief Minister for a second consecutive term, while NCP leader Ajit Pawar was sworn in as Deputy Chief Minister.
 On the other side, NCP chief Sharad Pawar announced that Ajit Pawar's decision to support the BJP was his own and not endorsed by the party.
 The NCP split into two factions: one led by Sharad Pawar and the other led by his nephew Ajit Pawar.
 Later in the day, Ajit Pawar was removed as the parliamentary party leader of the NCP.
 He clarified that, despite joining hands with BJP, he is an NCP worker and will remain so.
 The next day Shiv Sena, the NCP, and the INC petitioned the Supreme Court regarding the discretion of the state governor to invite BJP to form government.
 Shiv Sena also requested the Supreme Court order the new government to prove majority in the legislative assembly.
 On 26 November, the Supreme Court ordered the new government to prove the majority in the legislative assembly by the evening of the next day.
 The same day, Ajit Pawar and Fadnavis resigned as Deputy Chief Minister and Chief Minister.

+Several NCP MLAs from breakaway faction who were present at Ajit Pawar's swearing in ceremony at Raj Bhavan later claimed that they were misled and were unaware of Ajit Pawar's defection.
 Shiv Sena, the NCP, and the INC rounded up their MLAs after Fadnavis' oath and kept them sequestered in various hotels and buses to prevent horse-trading.